vim345/fullerite/README.md

 ## Adding new dependency

-If you want to add new external dependency to fullerite, please make sure it is added to `Gomfile`.
+If you want to add new external dependency to fullerite, please make sure it is added to `src/fullerite/glide.yaml`.
 Do not forget to specify `TAG` or `commit_id` of external git repository.
-More information about `Gomfile` can be found at https://github.com/mattn/gom.
+More information about `glide` can be found at https://github.com/Masterminds/glide.

 ## Ensure code is formatted, tested and passes golint.